 We need to prioritize God.
 I can take one look at your calendar and see what’s important to you.
 There’s a plethora of things that will try to take up our time and it takes prioritizing and discipline to make sure that nothing is getting in the way of our devotional time.
 Scripture tells us to “Seek first the Kingdom of God, and all these things will be added unto you” (Matthew 6:33).
 It gives me peace knowing that God already knows what I need and he’s already made plans to take care of those needs so I should seek him FIRST.
 Notice that it says to seek Him FIRST.
 So as we make plans to reflect on our priorities, God should be number one.

 Ouuu this is a big one people.
 Show me your friends and I’ll show you who you are.
 Your community will either propel you in your relationship with God or prevent you from moving forward in God.
 Since my freshman year, I made it my priority to find a Biblical church.
 It was shaky at first, but now I’m established and I owe a great percentage of my growth in God to the community I found.
 I’m also actively serving in a campus ministry that plays a role in my hunger for Jesus.

 The Bible echoes the need for Godly community.
 Don’t believe the lie that you can do God all by yourself.
 ISSA LIE!
 Search the Scriptures for yourself and allow God to reveal the benefits from Godly community and expose the root of why you don’t want to go to church or hang out with other Christians.

 Allow the Spirit of God to burn inside of you for Him and for people.
-It’s life changing for the wick and the flame changes the lives of other people.
+It’s life changing for you as the wick and His flame inside of you changes the lives of other people.